CIS565-Fall-2022/Project3-CUDA-Path-Tracer/README.md

 :--------------------------:|:------------------------:
 ![Render Img](img/Diffuse.JPG) | ![Render Img](img/specular.JPG)

-* Refraction
+### Refraction

 To implement refraction, we need to use snell's law and fresnel law to compute material's eta, then use fresnel formula to compute final ray color.

 Pure Specular | Specular with Refraction :--------------------------:|:-------------------------:
 ![Render Img](img/specular.JPG) | ![Render Img](img/refraction.JPG)

-* SSAA & Depth of Field
+### SSAA & Depth of Field

+These methods is used to increase visualize experience.
+Depth of Field seems a little bit buggy,but SSAA works pretty well and it looks good.

 SSAA not Enabled | SSAA Enabled :-------------------------:|:-------------------------: